-Our residents and relatives will not have to pay a fee to access their personal information (or to exercise any of the other rights).
+Our people will not have to pay a fee to access their personal information (or to exercise any of the other rights).
 However, we may charge a reasonable fee if their request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.

-What we may need from our residents and relatives
+What we may need from our people

-In some circumstances we may need to request specific information from our residents or relatives to help us confirm their identity and ensure their right to access the information (or to exercise any of their other rights).
+In some circumstances we may need to request specific information from our people to help us confirm their identity and ensure their right to access the information (or to exercise any of their other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.